 Full title: "Behold I am a Woman Now" by Dianna Boileau.

-In the preface, we can read: "Now Dianna tells her story.
-The story of a boy growing up to discover he was a girl in every way but in physical equipment.
+"Behold, I Am a Woman Now" by Dianna Boileau moved me deeply, evoking tears as I read.
+I had thought that my own transition posed immense challenges, but Boileau’s experience, set against the backdrop of the 1960s and 70s, was far more harrowing.
+In the preface, we are introduced to a compelling narrative: "Now Dianna tells her story.
+The story of a boy growing up to discover he was a girl in every way but in physical form.
 The story of a boy forced by society to live a secret life of shame and degradation in the night world of the sexual outcast.
-A story that is bizarre, startling, shocking - yet one that is deeply human and courageous, a moving plea for tolerance and understanding of individual sexual preferences, no matter how unusual they may be".
+A story that is bizarre, startling, shocking—but one that is deeply human and courageous, a moving plea for tolerance and understanding of individual sexual preferences, no matter how unconventional they may be."

 Click at the image to visit My Blog